omichels/JavaAssessmentCaesarCipher/README.md

 Also the clear text should be converted to upper-case and at the end of the alphabet it has to wrap around, so to start at the "A".

+the class EncryptServiceTest is a JUnit Class for following the TDD style, with it you can test your implementation

+this is repository contains all necessary files for being imported as an eclipse project